Relativistic time-dependent quantum dynamics across supercritical barriers for Klein-Gordon and Dirac particles: Charge creation and Multiple Scattering Expansions

-Therefore for the Dirac equation, the MSE converges.\ The usual connection formulas may be employed to obtain directly the barrier amplitudes $A_{j}^{\pm}$ and $B_{j}^{\pm}$ (for the rectangular barrier, these are $\Phi_{1}^{\pm}(t,x=0)=\Phi_{2}^{\pm}(t,x=0)$ and $\Phi _{3}^{\pm}(t,x=L)=\Phi_{3}^{\pm}(t,x=L)$; in the general case, the solutions in the barrier region are matched to the asymptotic scattering solutions).
-Note that most past works (e.g., \cite{emilio,graphene,barrierDex1}) have indeed employed the connection formulas in this manner, without however examining the justifications for their use.
-Note also that this implies the different behavior fermions have relative to bosons when scattering on a supercritical barrier: superradiance only happens for bosons, and this is due to the divergent character of the multiple scattering expansion (\ref{iter}).
+Therefore for the Dirac equation, the MSE converges.\ The usual connection formulas at $x=0$ and $x=L$ may be employed to obtain directly the barrier amplitudes $A_{j}^{\pm}$ and $B_{j}^{\pm}$ given by Eqs.
+(C-9) to (C-12).
+Note that most past works (e.g., \cite{emilio,graphene,barrierDex1}) have indeed employed such connection formulas without however examining the justifications for their use.